 Not off a cliff, but while I was crossing a stream back to my car, just 100 feet away.
 It was something I have probably done 1000s of times.
 Today my number was up.

 All was quiet.
 I felt as if I would pass out.
 I tried to get up and immediately knew I needed to stay down.
-On all fours I took my jacket off.
-I was now sweating, in a panic and light headed.
+On all fours, I took my jacket off.
+I was now sweating, in a panic, and light-headed.
 I laid down on the jacket with my legs elevated.
 Looking up at the sky.
 Utterly alone.

-Get a good pair of hiking shoes that you can use in water.
+Get a good pair of hiking shoes that you can use in the water.
 I have some of those hiking sandals and have used them many times.
 But they don’t afford good protection for your feet.
 Having good foot protection and extra socks will help.
 Keep more in the car for your return.
 Taking the time to change to your water shoes/boots for crossings will help keep your feet dry while not in the water.

 This brings up hypothermia.
 It is amazing how cold you can get having your legs wet for long periods of time, in or out of the water.
 Wind can evaporate the water off of wet pants and cool you even faster.
-If you plan on being out for more than a short time, think of bringing dry pants to change in to when not crossing a creek or if you start to get cold.
+If you plan on being out for more than a short time, think of bringing dry pants to change into when not crossing a creek or if you start to get cold.
 A change of clothing in the car is a must as well.

-Always take the time to put your camera and your tripod and other gear away before fording a creek or river.
+Always take the time to put your camera and your tripod, and other gear away before fording a creek or river.
 This will protect your investment and keep your hands free for the hiking staff and balance.
-I even have plastic bags that my camera, lenses and other gear go into while inside of the camera bag.
+I even have plastic bags that my camera, lenses, and other gear go into while inside the camera bag.
 I know your camera gear is valuable and important to you, but your life is worth more.
 Don’t be afraid to let go and shed the pack if you have to.
 It can be replaced.
 You can’t!
 Don’t lose your life trying to save your gear.

-Much of the above recommendations are also true for hiking steep embankments, trails and scrambling over rocks.
+Much of the above recommendations are also true for hiking steep embankments, trails, and scrambling over rocks.
 Safety first.

 Purchase the best outdoor clothing you can afford.
-It is often lightweight, works best in extreme elements and will last you a long time.
+It is often lightweight, works best in extreme elements, and will last you a long time.
 This is true of cold, wet, or hot weather.

 I know all this takes time to do.
-As impatient beings we want the reward and to get the shot.
+As impatient beings, we want the reward and to get the shot.
 We have little time to slow down and think of changing shoes, putting the gear away, and taking the time to prepare for even a short afternoon shoot.
 Having nearly “bitten the dust” (or rock in this case), I now have a strong reason and reminder to slow down, prepare, then go enjoy my time out shooting.

-You will find me out enjoying my time outdoors with a camera.
+You will find me enjoying my time outdoors with a camera.
 My preparations will become second nature and part of my routine.
-In the end we can only prepare and make the best decisions we can.
+In the end, we can only prepare and make the best decisions we can.
 I am not detoured nor afraid of going back out again.
 But you can bet I will be more aware and thinking about each move and process of getting on location.
 I don’t want to photograph what everyone else has.
-I am willing to take the risks to find interesting and fun images.
+I am willing to take risks to find interesting and fun images.
 Staying home is not an option.
-Besides, the house could burn down or I could fall on the stairs….
+Besides, the house could burn down, or I could fall on the stairs….